yashamon/web2/discreet/discreet.md

 HW 6 for wed

+Find the Euler characteristic of a surface of genus 2 from which two disks have been cut out.

 Wilson: 15.1,
 <!-- 1) Prove that an infinite subset of a countably infinite set is countably infinite. -->
 <!-- 1.1:  2, 3, 4, 5, 6a, 10 -->